yk-liu/Toric-Code-Over-Triangulation/readme.md

 # Fortran Code for Toric Code over Triangulations

-This repository is for the Fortran Code for computing the lowest eigenvalues and eigenvectors over triangulations.
+This repository is for Fortran codes mapping spectral and dynamical properties of quantum spin systems over triangulated surfaces.
+It computes the lowest (and optionally, all) eigenvalues and eigenvectors over triangulations.
 This is the appendix for [A Computer Code for Topological Quantum Spin Systems over Triangulated Surfaces](https://arxiv.org/abs/1912.12964).

 # Contents